Sale: 560 / Evening Sale, Dec. 06. 2024 in Munich Lot 47

 India ink drawing on paper (with the blindstamp "Progress").

 Signed and dated in the lower right, inscribed “6” by hand in the lower left.
-With a handwritten title, an estate stamp and further inscriptions by a hand other than that of the artist in the bottom center on the reverse.
+With a handwritten title, an estate stamp and further inscriptions by a hand other than that of the artist in the lower center on the reverse.
 44.2 x 34 cm (17.4 x 13.3 in), size of sheet.

 Tumult in der Großstadt (Big City Pandemonium): an early, apocalyptic drawing by George Grosz.